NelsAlex/migrationHelper/README.md

 yeah finally, I found it to edit readme :)

 what do you think to create next? in my mind 4 steps 1- pre-migration 2- doing migration troubleshooting 3- post- migration 4-  Another troubleshooting steps.
 What do you think?

+yeah. i think matt's documents could be copied over, or just uploaded for a collection of resources. he did a really good job with it and we don't need to remake it. additionally, i want to make a powershell script for precheck options. it can handle most of the precheck except for exporting the user's passwords.